skull-candy/genieacs/README.md

 "sudo /home/**USERNAME**/genieacs-gui/genieacs-stop.sh"

 Technique 2 :
-or cd to the folder and run the scripts by :
+cd to the folder and run the scripts by :
 "cd /genieacs-gui/"
 To start the Service
 "sudo ./genieacs-start.sh"